List of Responding Schools

 The entire curriculum at the CUNY School of Law is designed by a faculty of public interest lawyers and scholars to serve students who plan to do public interest practice.
 Public interest is infused throughout the Law School's curriculum.
 The mission of the CUNY School of law is to educate students for the practice of law with special emphasis on public service and public interest law.

 Columbia encourages every student to create the curricular program that best satisfies their individual needs and interests.
-Information and encouragment to explore public interest courses begins when students arrive - public interest faculty and students speak at a plenary event during Orientation.
-There are many opportunities to learn more after that.
-Only a few are mentioned here.
-As part of CLS's spring "Moving Forward" program, a panel of faculty and students gives advice about course choices.
-The clinics and the the Pro Bono Program offer informational panels each semester.
-Individual counseling is provided by faculty members, the Center for Public Interest, Social Justice Initiatives and Student Services.
+Information and encouragement to explore public interest courses and opportunities begins when students arrive their 1L year - public interest faculty and students speak during Orientation.
+There are many opportunities to learn more throughout students’ time at Columbia.
+Legal clinics and the Pro Bono Program offer informational panels each semester.
+Individual counseling is provided by faculty members, Social Justice Initiatives and Student Services.

 Third-year students may concentrate in a particular field of law.
 To encourage such focus, the school grants certificates to students who complete the requirements of one of four concentrations.
 Two of these concentrations are public interest in nature: Advocacy and Public Law.
 Each concentration program requires the completion, before graduation, of 14 credit hours, including a writing course in the designated area.